Two Delta Workers Dead in Sudden Explosion

 Delta TechOps President John Laughter assured employees in an internal message, stressing the company’s dedication to their safety.
 He conveyed that their safety and well-being are the top priority, and leadership is there to offer support.
 He emphasized that they would overcome this situation by standing together and helping one another.

 The accident occurred in Delta’s wheel and brake shop, which performs specialized maintenance for Delta and other aviation customers.
-The facility produces approximately 100 wheels and 20 brakes daily, essential components for maintaining Delta’s fleet.
+The facility handles approximately 100 wheels and 20 brakes daily, essential components for maintaining Delta’s fleet.

 This incident comes as Delta and other airlines face heightened scrutiny over aviation safety.
 While the investigation is ongoing, the International Association of Machinists and Aerospace Workers, which represents many of Delta’s ground workers, has called for a comprehensive review of safety protocols at the facility.
 The union is pushing for stronger protections for ground maintenance workers, who often handle high-risk tasks under tight deadlines.